PennockTech/smtpdane/README.md

 At this time there is no vendoring of dependencies.
 If this matters in your environment, capture them for your use-cases.
 If our dependency list grows to include packages with unstable APIs then this decision will be revisited.

-Optionally, use `./.compile` instead of `go build` to embed extra repository information into the binary.

 ## Invoking